-An invaluable part of the SVP ecosystem, we call SVP members “Partners” because without them, we couldn’t get the work done.
-Individuals, businesses, families, foundations and others can join SVP as Partners – just get in touch to learn more.
+An invaluable part of the SVP ecosystem, we call SVP members “Partners” because – without them – we couldn’t do what we do.
+Individuals, businesses, families, foundations and others can join SVP as Partners – get in touch to learn more.

-We have asked our membership what attributes make a good Partner.
+We asked our membership what attributes make a good Partner.
 If you recognize yourself in the attributes below, you could be a great SVP Partner.

 Heart Good listener Supportive Value nonprofits Passionate Innovator Smart Curious Respectful Collaborative Fun Enthusiastic Thoughtful Creative

 Partners not only share their experience with nonprofits, but also develop their leadership skills, community engagement and philanthropic knowledge through targeted opportunities, including:

 - Individualized Partner development – staff offers Partners customized development plans to inform their cross-sector and personal philanthropic aptitudes.

 - Peer learn and skills trainings – peer-to-peer learning sessions around specific nonprofit topics designed for members to share, ideate and problem-solve as well as trainings on skills such as coaching, facilitation, and assessments.